linsyking/messenger-manual/intro.typ

     , matcher : data -> bdata -> tar -> Bool
     }
 ```

+*Note.* Scenes are similar to layers and components, but have some differences as well.
+So the core does not define scene by `GeneralModel`.

 In brief, `AbstractGeneralModel` is a model that can update itself and generate the view but hiding the data to the user.